LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 	Do you really want to quit? yes
 	Thank you for playing.
 Good bye.

-Think and discuss how to organize things first.
+Think and discuss how to organize things first....

 The different parts of a multi-class project interact through their public methods.
 Remember the two roles of writer and consumer.
 The consumer needs good documentation